Special Educational Needs

 The method of identification and provision follows a graduated approach.
 Concerns are first raised when High Quality Teaching strategies used at a whole class level are not meeting the needs of a particular child.
-These are addressed through classroom differentiation strategies such as small group work or the provision of additional resources.
+These are addressed through classroom adaptations such as small group work or the provision of additional resources.

 If a child continues to find learning challenging after additional classroom strategies have been implemented provision will then take the form of a high quality, personalised teaching and learning approach.
-Following a discussion with parents/guardians and child, staff, and other professionals as required, an individual support plan (known as a One-Plan) is created.
+Following a discussion with parents/guardians, child, staff, and other professionals as required, an individual support plan (known as a One-Plan) is created.
 Through this discussion we make sure that: